 In our Phase 3 trials, the primary measure of efficacy is the Pearl Index, or PI, which is a measure of the rate of unintended pregnancies experienced by women in the study.
 Specifically, the PI is expressed as the number of pregnancies per 100 woman-years of use.
 The PI values in the pooled completed Phase 3 trials for both the Twirla patch, 5.76, and the combined oral contraceptive control, 6.72, were higher than the PI range of 1.34 to 3.19 for products approved by the U.S. Food & Drug Administration, or FDA, within the past ten years.
-We believe that the results for both the patch and oral contraceptive control arms in our completed Phase 3 trials were affected primarily by issues with study conduct at several study sites, including rapid enrollment which led to an inability to manag the study population, poor subject compliance and high rates of loss to follow-up.
-The results were also likely affected in part by the study population, which differed in composition from the populations enrolled in trials of previously approved CHCs.
-Our Phase 3 trials had a high number of new users and minorities as compared to other CHC clinical trials.
-In particular, many contraceptive trials have enrolled a high proportion of subjects who immediately switched from other hormonal contraceptives, referred to as current users.
+We believe that the results for both the patch and oral contraceptive control arms in our completed Phase 3 trials were affected primarily by issues with study conduct a several study sites, including rapid enrollment which led to an inability to manag the study population, poor subject compliance and high rates of loss to follow-up.
+The results were also likely affected in part by the study population, which differed in composition from the populations enrolled a high proportion of subjects who immediately switched from other hormonal contraceptives, referred to as current users.
 For example, the subject population for the primary contraceptive efficacy clinical trial for the product Yaz® consisted of 60% current users and for the North American clinical trial for the product Natazia® consisted of 59% current users.
 However, only 17.8% of subjects in our larger Phase 3 trial randomized to receive Twirla were current users, and therefore, we had a higher than usual proportion of new users of contraception.
 Notably, there was a higher incidence of noncompliance in new users as compared to experienced users.
-In our Phase 3 studies, noncompliance, as verified by nondetectable serum levels of LNG and EE in a subject, was approximately three times as high in new users as compared to experienced users in both the Twirla and oral contraceptive arms of the study.
+In our Phase 3 studies, noncompliance, as verified by nondetectable serum levels of LNG and EE in a subject, was approximately three times as high in new users as compared to experienced users in both the Twirla and oral contraceptive arm: of the study.
 Higher rates of noncompliance in contraceptive studies often correlate with a higher contraceptive failure rate.